Red Light Therapy: What It Is, How It Works, and Why So Many People Swear by It

 Blood vessel formation

-This applies to small injuries, post-procedure healing, and even oral tissue repair (dentists increasingly use RLT).
+This applies to minor injuries, post-surgery recovery, and even oral tissue repair (dentists are increasingly utilizing RLT).

 How Often Should You Do Red Light Therapy?

-But consistent, low-stress stimulation over time creates measurable changes.
+However, consistent, low-stress stimulation over time can lead to measurable changes.

 5–15 minutes per area